Complete your COVID Screening

 Campers rotate throughout the day to the different activities relative to their camp session.
 Read the camp descriptions to learn more about which activities are featured in each of our camp programs.

-The campers sleep in our lodge, Conestoga covered wagons or in cabins that sleep 8-14.
+The campers sleep in the lodge or in cabins that sleep 8-14.
 All have mattresses and electricity.
-Campers attending in August are encouraged to bring extra blankets due to cooler weather.
-Please click here to read more about our summer camp facilities.
+Campers are encouraged to bring a pillow, single fitted sheet, a light blanket, and a sleeping bag.
+Please click here to read more about our summer camp facilities

 The amount of time campers spend with horses varies depending on the type of camp they are registered for.
 Read more about our Horsemanship Program here